 A number of written responses were received from individuals across the broad spectrum of the geospatial community, and a follow-up discussion forum was held in Amsterdam in April 2012 to elaborate on these contributions and to try to find consensus on major trends.
-This paper builds on both the written contributions received and on the discussions held in April 2012.
+A first draft of this paper, building on both the written contributions received and on the discussions held in April 2012, was presented to the Committee of Experts on Global Geospatial Information Management for consideration at their Second Session in August 2012.
+This paper has now been updated to reflect the feedback received at that meeting and subsequent submissions received.